golioth/zephyr-network-info/README.md

 # Golioth Zephyr Network Info Library

-Helper library to query network information and return it as either a QCBOR map (useful for Golioth Remote Procedure Calls) or as a Zephyr log message.
+Helper library to query network information and return it as either a zcbor map (useful for Golioth Remote Procedure Calls) or as a Zephyr log message.

-## Using this Libaray
+## Using this Library

 1. Add this repository to your `west.yml` file `projects` section (be sure to update the revision number to newest/desired):